 Keeping your brain sharp isn't about working more puzzles

 It is your doctor's responsibility to get you recovered enough to do 150 minutes per week of exercise.
 YOUR DOCTOR'S RESPONSIBILITY!
 Of course your doctor will disavow that and push crapola guidelines on you suggesting that your recovery is all about the work you put into it.
 The whole problem is that since your doctor did NOTHING to stop the 5 causes of the neuronal cascade of death in the first week.
 That would save billions of neurons.
 I only lost 5.4 billion neurons that first week because my doctor did nothing that first week.
-At $1000 a neuron that should have cost the hospital 5.4 trillion dollars.
+At $1000 a dead neuron that should have cost the hospital 5.4 trillion dollars.
 That would concentrate the hospital leadership on solving stroke.

 You are in a deep hole because of your doctor doing nothing the first week.
 Your doctor caused the problem, have them fix it.
 Screaming may be required.